 Charles Bouin was a retired physician employed in research with the Commonwealth of Massachusetts.

-By 1958, 396 Marlborough was owned by C. Charles Todis.
-In January of 1958, he filed for (and subsequently received) permission to convert the property from a lodging house into nine apartments.
+On January 24, 1958, 396 Marlborough was acquired from the Tremont Investment Company by C. Charles Todis.
+That same month, he filed for (and subsequently received) permission to convert the property from a lodging house into nine apartments.

-In March of 1981, he converted the property into seven condominium units, the 396 Marlborough Street Condominium.
+On March 3, 1981, Peter Papesch converted the property into seven condominium units, the 396 Marlborough Street Condominium.

 In April of 1981, he filed for (and subsequently received) permission to convert the property from nine apartments into seven apartments, conforming the legal occupancy with condominium master deed.
 On June 19, 1981, he amended his plans to add a penthouse (the number of apartments remained seven).